duneanalytics/harmonizer/README.md

 A query is translated through two steps.

 1. We use [SQLGlot](https://github.com/tobymao/sqlglot) to transpile the query.
+This is an excellent tool which parses a SQL query into an Abstract Syntax Tree (AST), and then translates it to a different dialect.
+We use it to translate from Spark SQL to DuneSQL, and from PostgreSQL to DuneSQL.
-2. We pass the query through some handwritten rules for additional changes.
+2. We pass the query through custom rules to make additional changes to the query.
+Examples of such rules are
+- mapping known changes in table names from the legacy Postgres datasets to corresponding table names in DuneSQL
+- translating string literals '0x...' to 0x... in DuneSQL, since we [support native hex literals](https://dune.com/docs/query/DuneSQL-reference/datatypes/#varbinary).

 ## Getting started